Introduction

 During that time, the Prophet Muhammad (peace be upon him) used to look up to the sky and seek Allah’s help in order to get out of this difficulty and discomfort that he had found himself in.
 After about sixteen or seventeen months of migration to Medina, while Prophet Muhammad (Peace be upon him) was leading a prayer, Allah, at last, revealed a command ordering the Prophet to change his direction.
 He was told to face the Kaaba at Mecca instead of Bait al Maqdas in Jerusalem.
 The whole incident has been mentioned with explicit and specific details in the Quran and marks a very important event of joy and pleasure for Muslims.

-During this journey, the Prophet Muhammad (peace be upon him) witnessed all the heavens and hells and he also brought many commandments about how to lead life.
+During this journey, the Prophet Muhammad (peace be upon him) witnessed all the heavens and hells, and he also brought many commandments on how to lead life.
 It is a reason that this even holds so much importance for the Muslims and there is no debate on it.
-(5th) Thus, all these incidents and events serve to explain why Muslims hold so much importance, significance, and respect for the Bait al Maqdas, why they think it is special to them and why they feel they deserve ownership of it.
+(5th) Thus, all these incidents and events serve to explain why Muslims hold so much importance, significance, and respect for the Bait al Maqdas, why they think it is special to them, and why they feel they deserve ownership of it.

-On all four sides, a beautiful wall surrounds and protects Mosque al Aqsa.
+A beautiful wall surrounds and protects Mosque al Aqsa on all four sides.
 Israel captured a portion of the west-facing wall and titled it “The Jewish Shrine.”
 Israelites also call this entire area “Temple Mount.”
 It is the third most significant spiritual monument in Islam.
 (3rd).
 Since World War I, there has been a dispute among Muslims, Christians, and Jews over the possession of this holy land.
 The situation has been worsening since then and has taken the form of a full-scale military situation.
 Israel has forcefully occupied the holy city and a war has been going on since then.

 When the war came to an end, the entire area of Palestinian land came under the interim Government of the British.
 According to the Balfour Declaration, which was signed by the Government, the British were bound by law to provide peace and protection for the Jewish people of the land and ensure their safety and care.
 A homeland for the Jews was to be found in the Palestinian lands.
 During this time period, the British government in charge of Palestine began to grant land to the Zionist movement (the Israel lobby) in order to establish settlements.

 There have been confrontations on both sides between the Israeli and Palestinian forces and the conflict is more sparked and worse than ever before.
 (3rd) Jerusalem had always been under the control of Jordan after the British withdrew their control of it in 1946.
-After the war of 1967, it came under the power of and Government of Israel.
-The West Bank also came under their possession but they were told to let that go by various international bodies.
+After the war of 1967, it came under the power of the Government of Israel.
+The West Bank also came under their possession, but various international bodies told them to let that go.
 Despite multiple and repeated warnings and threats of attack, Israel refused to give up her control of the West Bank.

 The Jews have been against the Muslims ever since the Muslims became a prominent group during the lifetime of Prophet Muhammad (peace be upon him.)
 The enmity between the Muslims and the Jews is old and began as early as the time when the Muslims migrated from Mecca to Medina.
 The Jews’ enmity and jealousy of the Muslims is deep-rooted and goes back to the fact that Israelites were surprised, almost shocked at finding out that the last, the final prophet from Allah had not come from amongst their tribe.
-He had been chosen from a tribe that they considered was lower in status as compared to themselves, something which angered them to a great extent.
+He had been chosen from a tribe that they considered to be lower in status than themselves, which angered them greatly.

 Muslims won power over the Jews and gained control after winning various wars and battles with the Quraysh and conquered the city of Mecca.
 It was a humiliating defeat not only for the people of Quraysh but also for the Jews since they were forced to accept the authenticity of proper Muhammad (peace be upon him) and the fact that Allah had favored a lesser group as compared to themselves.
 The defeat that the Jews faced at the hands of the Muslims about fourteen hundred years ago has still not been forgotten by them and they are still convinced that they need to avenge the wrong that they had to face at the hands of the Muslim community of the time period.